Qingbao/HealthCareStepCounter/README.md

 HealthCareStepCounter
 =====================

-A step counter on Android plalform
+A step counter on Android platform